emily-champoux/PHP_ContactForm/README.md

 ```

-To see a full explination you can check out my full explination on my blog: sofarfromperfect.ca/blog/wordpress-php/php-contact-form
+To see a full explanation you can check it out [here](sofarfromperfect.ca/blog/wordpress-php/php-contact-form)

 Enjoy!!